How Penetration Pricing Attracts Customers to New Products

 - Customers may only be enticed to buy the discounted product and nothing else if they notice that lower prices do not apply to other items.
 If so, they may go elsewhere once the product pricing returns to normal levels.

-- To maintain their market share, the competition may retaliate by lowering their prices on the same or similar products.
+- To maintain its market share, the competition may retaliate by lowering their prices on the same or similar products.
 They may even lower them below yours and create a price war that will further cut into your profits.

 Examples of Penetration Pricing